 Choose the right ones (and there are trees for every size of garden, including balconies), and they will offer so much food and shelter for wildlife.

 Plus they will store carbon, helping in their own way to combat climate change.
-And planting a tree is a great way to mark a special occasion!
+Planting a tree is a great way to mark a special occasion!

 There are trees for pots, like patio fruit trees or clipped holly, as well as for gardens.

-Lots of activities to help wildlife at: http://www.rspb.org.uk/ and click on 'kids and schools'.
+Lots of activities to help wildlife at:

+www.rspb.org.uk and click on 'Fun and Learning'.